 During the recent years the Group expands its operations by acquiring insurance companies in Romania, Macedonia, Serbia and Turkey.
 The Group's insurance companies have more than 300 regional offices and more than 1 million clients in the region.

-At the end of 2013, the Group holds majority number of shares in companies in Bulgaria, Macedonia, Turkey and Romania, and minority share in a Serbian company.
+At the end of 2013, the Group holds majority number of shares in companies in Bulgaria, Macedonia, Turkey and Romania.

 2. Review of operations and status of the Group companies